-Oregon’s new distracted driving law took effect yesterday, and it means that using any cell phone, two-way radio, or other hand-held electronic device while you’re driving can earn you a huge fine – $260 for your first offense, $435 for your second, and up to $2,500 and six months in jail for a third offense.
+Oregon’s new distracted driving law took effect yesterday, and it means that using a cell phone, hand-held two-way radio, or other hand-held electronic device while you’re driving can earn you a huge fine – $260 for your first offense, $435 for your second, and up to $2,500 and six months in jail for a third offense.
 There are exceptions for some but NOT all of our transit workers, and since many of our members use two-way radios during work, we want to make sure you know what to expect:

 - The new law, approved by the Oregon Legislature last year, generally bans the use of any hand-held electronic device unless your vehicle is parked on the side of the road.

-- There’s an exception to that rule for “commercial vehicle drivers” who need to use two-way radios for work.
+- There’s an exception to that rule for “commercial vehicle drivers” who need to use hand-held two-way radios for work.
 That includes anyone operating a vehicle with 16+ seats or with a gross vehicle weight of 26,001 lbs. and above.
 That means that fixed-route operators and long school bus operators should be able to use two-way radios and other communications devices totally normally.

 - Anyone driving a smaller vehicle, like a truck or passenger car, risks a ticket if they use two-way radios while driving.
-So road supervisors, fare inspectors, on-street agents, and maintenance workers likely CANNOT use two-way radios on the road in a company vehicle without risking a ticket, unless you pull over and park.
+So road supervisors, fare inspectors, on-street agents, and maintenance workers likely CANNOT use handheld two-way radios on the road in a company vehicle without risking a ticket, unless you pull over and park.

 - Paratransit operators may or may not be able to use two-way radios depending on the size of the vehicle in terms of maximum passenger loads or vehicle weight.